AI-and-Blockchain/S24_BlockBiometrics/README.md

 To address this concern we have developed an ethereum smart contract based system that makes use of private AI to control user access.

+## Goals

+Our goals for this project are the following:
+* Develop a model that will allow for fingerprint recognition while maintaining privacy of users transmitting fingerprint data
+* Develop a smart contract that can allow for access control upon authentication with our model

+While these goals are quite simple there are some design challenges to consider.
+Our proposed design solution is layed out in the next solution